Excel to XLS converter

 Macros in .xlsx might not work correctly in .xls.
 Some scripts need .xlsm instead.
 If your bank file uses automation, consider saving it as .xlsm, or recheck the macro settings after converting to make sure nothing’s broken.

-Always pick a reliable Excel to XLS converter that keeps your data safe and formatting intact.
-Double-check the output, and if you convert files regularly, think about automating the process to save time and reduce mistakes.
+Always use a trusted Excel to XLS converter that preserves layout and data.
+Check the output to make sure nothing's missing.
+And if you convert files often, consider automating the process to save time and reduce manual mistakes.